donyu/cs3136-recitations/recitation-2.md

-we make is "clean" which should remove all intermediate files. *Always include a clean* so that `make clean` can be used to remove intermediate files like object files, compiled code, etc. This should return your directory to just its source code that can generate all the other files. *Be careful:* Using `rm -r` will not prompt you to remove files.
+we make is "clean" which should remove all intermediate files. *Always include a clean* so that `make clean` can be used to remove intermediate files like object files, compiled code, etc. This should return your directory to just its source code that can generate all the other files. *Be careful:* Using `rm -f` will not prompt you to remove files.
 This is customary for `make clean` but it also means if you make a mistake in designing your rule it could remove files that you didn't want to.
 There is no "trash" in UNIX - they'll be gone forever.